 The Office of the Secretary provides management and oversight of General Obligation debt and overall coordination and management of all debt of the state and state authorities.
 In addition, the office builds the foundation for the state’s General Fund budget process by providing the analysis and forecasting of revenues in support of the Delaware Economic and Financial Advisory Council (DEFAC).

-Director, Jennifer R. Hudson, Esq.
+Director, Jennifer R. Noel, Esq.

 As the primary revenue collector for the State, the division’s mission is to collect 100 percent of the taxes and other revenues required by law, no more and no less, and to do so in a manner that creates the highest possible level of satisfaction on the part of the public with the division’s competence, courtesy, effectiveness and efficiency.